MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-troubleshooting-truncate.md

 **Issue**

-When a customer views the position hierarchy in Microsoft Dynamics 365 Talent, the names of individuals and positions are truncated.
+When a customer views the position hierarchy in Microsoft Dynamics 365 Human Resources, the names of individuals and positions are truncated.
 Therefore, it can be difficult to take a screenshot, or to print and distribute the hierarchy.

 ![Position hierarchy](media/position-h.png)